-- a bachelor's degree and a Bachelor of Education or equivalent, and - at least one year of successful teaching experience, normally at the elementary level.
+- a bachelor's degree and a Bachelor of Education or equivalent, and - at least one year of successful teaching experience, normally at the elementary or middle school level.

 Only students who have shown the potential to perform well in graduate studies (normally, marks of "B" or better and positive letters of recommendation) will be considered for admission.